 For example, let’s take a look at combining opioids with the stimulant, cocaine.
 Since cocaine is a stimulant, it makes using larger doses of opioids easier.
 Large doses of opioids can result in respiratory failure.
 On the other hand, when a person combines two depressants such as opioids and alcohol, they face different life-threatening risks.
 Depressants lower a user’s heart rate and cause respiratory depression.
 When two of these substances are combined, the risk rises exponentially.

 Multiple substances are involved when you use opioids (such as heroin, oxycodone, or fentanyl) in combination with other drugs.
 When using one substance alone, people typically feel effects for a limited amount of time.
 By using multiple substances at once, however, you have a significantly increased risk of overdose and death because your body can’t tell which chemicals to prioritize.
-In fact, mixing opioids with certain drugs has such a strong potential for harm that it’s never safe to do so.
+In fact, mixing opioids with certain drugs have such a strong potential for harm that it’s never safe to do so.
 Certain prescription opioids are only meant to be used in combination with other drugs: Combination therapy is prescribed by doctors precisely because they believe it’s safer than opioid use alone.

-The staff at our opiate detox centers Port St Lucie location are up to date with overdose in the United States.
-According to research conducted by the Center for Diease Control and Prevention (CDC) 63,632 people died in 2016 from drug overdoses.
+The staff at our opiate detox centers Port St Lucie location is up to date with overdose in the United States.
+According to research conducted by the Centers for Diease Control and Prevention (CDC) 63,632 people died in 2016 from drug overdoses.
 Out of these 63,632 people, 66% died from an opioid overdose in particular.
 While these numbers are alarmingly high, there are even more people who are addicted to opioids.
-Many of our friends, family members and ourselves are currently struggling with opioid addiction.
+Many of our friends, family members, and ourselves are currently struggling with opioid addiction.
 When someone is overdosing, they may be unable to realize it.
 During an opioid overdose, an individual will lose consciousness and have difficulty breathing.
 Additionally, without medical intervention, people often die from opioid overdoses.
 Here are some of the visible warning signs of someone experiencing an opioid overdose:

 - Blue lips, fingers, or nails